 Here at CDA we treat everyone as an individual and believe that all have a right to privacy, dignity, confidentiality and choice.
-Our support workers are trained to meet all care needs from regular home visits to emergency respite care.
+Our support workers are trained to meet day to day needs through regular home visits or companionship and socialisation calls.
 As individual’s needs and aspirations change over time we offer a highly flexible and personalised service.

 We Offer Three Types of Support

 Assisting Deaf individuals to participate in social activities or accessing practical help and community based opportunities.
 This would include :

 - Hospital appointments